colbenkharrl/iOSTableViewDemo/README.md

-# iOSTableViewDemo
+# iOSTableViewDemo (Swift3)
-Basic implementation of UITableView with segues, insertions, and deletions
+Basic implementation of a UITableView and its delegates/datasources for segues, insertions, and swipe-to-delete.